-DDD categorized residential settings as follows from 2014 to 2020:
+DDD categorized residential settings as follows:

-- 557 of 802 were immediately categorized as fully compliant; - Out of those 802, 424 were Extended Family Homes (EFHs), 267 were Group Homes, and 111 were Centers for the Developmentally Disabled (CDD). - 245 of the settings were categorized as partially compliant, but were able to comply and complete the necessary remediations.
-Out of the 245 partially compliant settings, 149 were Extended Family Homes (EFHs), 53 were Group Homes (GH), and 41 were Centers for the Developmentally Disabled (CDD). - No residential settings were categorized as unable to comply. - Seven (7) residential settings were identified as presumed to have the qualities of the institution (Prong III) and underwent a State of Nebraska heightened scrutiny review.
+- 557 of 802 are categorized as fully compliant; - 245 settings are categorized as not compliant, but could be with modifications; and - No residential settings are categorized as unable to comply. - Seven (7) residential settings were identified as presumed to have the qualities of the institution (Prong III) and underwent a State of Nebraska heightened scrutiny review.
 These settings were determined using the information gathered in the settings assessments and observations of the settings.
-Of those settings, seven (7) were able to remediate the issues causing the heightened scrutiny review before July 1, 2021.
-Five (5) of the seven (7) were Group Homes and two (2) of them were Centers for the Developmentally Disabled (CDD).
+Of those settings, seven (7) will be able to remediate the issues causing the heightened scrutiny review before July 1, 2021.